Preamble

 1.2.

-league will be composed of twelve teams, divided into three divisions of four
+composed of twelve teams, divided into three divisions of four teams each.

 1.3.